Hey and welcome to our blog.

 Today, I’m going to be talking about the fear and fear of the unknown.

-I’ve had few men come to me recently wanting to overcome this challenge.
+I’ve had few come to me recently wanting to overcome this challenge.
 It’s affecting their decision making and generally holding them back.
 So, I thought I’d go into a little more detail with this topic.

-So, the fear of the unknown is actually a big issue for a lot of men I speak to.
+So, the fear of the unknown is actually a big issue for a lot I speak to.
 Maybe you experience it or I’m sure you know someone that does.
 It can be pretty debilitating and have a knock on effect to a fair few aspects of our lives.